pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/terraform/_index.md

 The Terraform engine takes care of provisioning and updating resources.
 With Pulumi, you use general purpose languages to express desired state, and Pulumi’s engine similarly gives you diffs and a way to robustly update your infrastructure.

 By default, Terraform requires that you manage concurrency and state manually, by way of its “state files.”
 Pulumi, in contrast, uses the free [Pulumi Cloud](https://app.pulumi.com/) to eliminate these concerns.
 This makes getting started with Pulumi, and operationalizing it in a team setting, much easier.
-For advanced use cases, it is possible to [use Pulumi without the Service](/docs/support/faq#can-i-use-pulumi-without-depending-on-the-/pulumi-cloud/), which works a lot more like Terraform, but requires you to manage state and concurrency issues.
+For advanced use cases, it is possible to [use Pulumi without the Pulumi Cloud](/docs/support/faq#can-i-use-pulumi-without-depending-on-the-/pulumi-cloud/), which works a lot more like Terraform, but requires you to manage state and concurrency issues.
 Pulumi errs on the side of ease-of-use.

 For more information on how Pulumi manages state or how to use different backends, see [State and Backends](/docs/intro/concepts/state/).